thousandeyes/thousandeyes-sdk-python/thousandeyes-sdk-streaming/docs/TestMatchDomain.md

 # TestMatchDomain

-The domain of the test to match.
+The domain of the test to match.  `cea` - Cloud and Enterprise Agent  `endpoint` - Endpoint Agent

 ## Properties